michaelborn/UCanAccess-Lucee/README.md

 Connect to MS Access databases easily with the [UCanAccess JDBC driver](http://ucanaccess.sourceforge.net/site.html) which supports MS Access files from 2000 through 2016.

+## Installation

+### via Forgebox Provider

+1. In your Lucee (Server) Administrator, go to the Extension > Providers page and add https://forgebox.io as a New Extension Provider if not already present
+2. Go to Extension > Applications and look for UCanAccess in the "Not installed" section
+3. Click the extension and install

+### Manual Installation

+1. Download the the lucee-ucanaccess.lex file
+2. In your Lucee Administrator, go to the Extension > Applications page
+3. Under "Upload new extension", select the lex file and click "Upload"

 ## Usage

-1. Add `https://forgebox.io` to your Lucee Extension Providers list.
-2. Install this extension.
-3. Configure your datasource
+The main "trick" to using the driver is configuring your datasource.

 1. The classpath should be `net.ucanaccess.jdbc.UcanaccessDriver`
 2. The connection string should start with `jdbc:ucanaccess:///`
 3. The rest of the connection string should be your full MS Access file path: `C:\Users\me\my\AccessDatabase.accdb`

 ```js
 msAccessDB = {